Rorisis/DSRNSS_codes/README.md

 ```
 To get test set scores for DarkZurich, predictions are evaluated on the respective evaluation server: [DarkZurich](https://codalab.lisn.upsaclay.fr/competitions/3783).

-We also provide pretrained models, which can be downloaded from the link above.
+We also provide pretrained models, which can be downloaded from the link [here](https://drive.google.com/drive/folders/1g5YQcEd1H-cZ_slpHTWKLk9RtKtUAHBj?usp=drive_link).
 To evaluate them, simply provide them as the argument `--ckpt_path`.

 ## Citation